 Understanding Roku's Unusual Options Activity

-Roku (NASDAQ:ROKU) shares experienced unusual options activity on Friday.
-The stock price moved up to $459.03 following the option alert.
+Shares of Roku (NASDAQ:ROKU) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $451.03.

 - Sentiment: BEARISH